5cover/psdc/docs/Refused.md

 ## Consider using .Equals and .GetHashCode on EvaluatedType instead of SemanticsEqual

-**Reason** : using equatable semantics prevents us from having to define GetHashCode.
+**Reason**: using equatable semantics prevents us from having to define GetHashCode.

 This would simplify things.

+## Allow constants inside functions

+**Reason**: C defines would require explicit undef for scoping, this is kind of cumbersome.

+It's not explicitly disallowed, and it would make some things easier.